robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Under this perspective: 1. human always in the loop; 2. machines never can be considered accountable (aka take decisions); are theoretically granted.

 Reality tells us another story: people let machines decide for them, more and more.
-Should AI companies should be considered accountable?
+Should AI companies be considered accountable?
 Uhm...

 ...